Internet Scams come in Many Forms.

 - Online Share Trading

-I’ve seen more than a few of these scams over the years and I can only assume they are very successful (for them), as they are still spreading.
+I’ve seen more than a few of these scams over the years and I can only assume they’re very successful (for those selling them), as they are still spreading.

 I refer you back to my opening paragraph.